1And after the death of Moses the servant of Yahweh, Yahweh spoke to Joshua the son of Nun, Moses’ assistant, saying,

 6“Be strong and courageous, for you will cause this people to inherit the land that I swore to their fathers to give them.

-7Only be strong and very courageous, being careful to do according to all the Torah that Moses my servant commanded you.
+7Only be strong and very courageous, being careful to do according to all the Law that Moses my servant commanded you.
 Do not turn from it to the right or to the left, so that you will have success wherever you go.

 10Then Joshua commanded the officers of the people, saying,